kaios-community/chunkai/README.md

 # Chunkai

-Chunkai is a library for downloaing large files on KaiOS.
+Chunkai is a library for downloading large files on KaiOS.

 ## Install